 Art Therapy at The Wave

-At The Wave, our creative arts therapy sessions use a variety of methods, such as pottery, painting, costume and fashion design, jewelry making, dance and drama as a means of self-expression.
+Our teenagers and young adults can enjoy weekly creative arts therapy sessions, using a variety of methods, such as pottery, painting, costume and fashion design, jewellery making, dance and drama.

-The process of working with materials such as paint, oil pastels, clay and fabrics – and creating a final product – has amazing healing properties that help our young people:
+The process of working with materials such as clay, paint, oil pastels and fabrics – and creating a final product – has amazing healing properties that help our young people: